Activity logs for organizations in Workbench

 If you are having issues running SQL queries from any Workbench GCP project, please reach out to workbench-support@verily.com, as we may need to allowlist your email domain.
 If the data collection you are in disallows you from running BigQuery, you can also run the query in your personal GCP project.
 Alternatively, as a workaround, you can run your queries from a Workbench notebook app, as described below.Be aware

-Previewing or browsing is not available for these datasets because data collection owners are granted row-level read access on these tables.
-However, you should be able to achieve the same by running query:
+Previewing or browsing tables is not available for these datasets because data is isolated into separate tables per organization.
+However, you can achieve the same by running a query:

 SELECT * FROM `workbench-bq-log-sink.workbench_monitoring_org_logs_prod.wsm_workspace_activity_logs_*` LIMIT 10